 Writing on race, religion, and politics, Valarie contributes to CNN Opinion, the Washington Post, the Huffington Post, Salon and MSNBC.
 Her essays appear in several books and journals including My Neighbor’s Faith (2012), Women, Spirituality and Transformative Leadership (2011), Race/Ethnicity: Multidisciplinary Global Contexts(2011), The National Institute of Military Justice’s Reports from Guantanamo Vol II (2010), and Civil Rights in Wartime (2010).
 She is Associate Editor of the 2011 volume in Dave Egger’s Voice of Witness series, Patriot Acts: Narratives of Post-9/11 Injustice.
 She is currently working on her first book.

 Named a 2013 Person of the Year by India Abroad, Valarie has received recognition for leadership and service, including from the State of California, City of Clovis, South Asian Bar Association of CT, Sikh American Legal Defense and Education Fund (SALDEF), Sikh American Chamber of Commerce, Sikh Dharma International, Centennial Foundation, and Sikh Council on Religion and Education (SCORE).
 In 2012, she was selected as one of twenty-five young American leaders by the Swiss American Foundation.

-Valarie lives in New Haven with her filmmaking partner and husband Sharat Raju, where she enjoys hiking in the woods with their dog Shadi, dancing kathak and blues, and serving her friends exquisite chocolate.
+Valarie lives with her filmmaking partner and husband Sharat Raju in Venice, California, where she enjoys running along the sea with their dog Shadi, dancing kathak and blues, and serving her friends exquisite chocolate.
 She believes that bending the arc for justice must be joyful.